 Flood Warnings and Advisories

-The River Forecast Centre will continue to monitor conditions and update this advisory as conditions warrant.
+The River Forecast Centre continues to monitor the situation and provides updates as conditions warrant.

 Contact for Media Relations, Ministry of Forests, Lands, Natural Resource Operations and Rural Development:

 Levels of Warnings/Advisories: